sudoalgorithm/hello-tekton/tutorial/script.md

 # Prerequisites

-**FOR THE FAST START LAB, AN OPENSHIFT CLUSTER WILL BE PROVIDED FOR YOU IF YOU DO NOT ALREADY HAVE ONE.**

 1. You must have an **IBM Cloud account**.
 The account is free and provides access to everything that you need to develop, track, plan, and deploy apps. <a href="https://cloud.ibm.com/registration" target="_blank">Sign up for a trial</a>.
 The account requires an IBMid.
 If you don't have an IBMid, you can create one when you register.

-2. You need a Managed Red Hat OpenShift cluster.
+2. You need a **Managed Red Hat OpenShift cluster**.
 You can create it by using either the UI or the command-line interface (CLI).

    a.
 Go to the <a href="https://cloud.ibm.com/catalog?category=containers&search=kubernetes" target="_blank">Container Services catalog entry</a>.